pournasserian/agent-framework-sample/readme.md

 ### Agent 06 - Persisted Conversation

 This agent demonstrates how to persist and resume a conversation.
 The conversation thread is serialized to a file and then deserialized to continue the conversation in a subsequent interaction.

+### Agent 07 - Custom Thread Storage

+This agent demonstrates how to use a custom `VectorChatMessageStore` to persist conversation history in memory.
+This allows for more flexible and scalable storage of conversation threads.

+### Agent 08 - Agent Using Image

+This sample shows how to use a multimodal model to analyze an image.
+The agent takes an image URL and a text prompt as input and returns a description of the image content.